OHDSI/AchillesWeb/README.md

 	exportToJson(connectionDetails,"CDM_SCHEMA", "RESULTS_SCHEMA", "C:/AchillesWeb/data/SAMPLE")
 	```

 3. Create a file in the AchillesWeb 'data' directory named 'datasources.json' with the following structure where the name is a caption for the data source and the folder is the name of the subdirectory under data.
 You will have to update the datasources.json file whenever you add a new data source subfolder to the data directory.
+Note: cdmVersion property should be set to the version of the CDM datasource from the Achilles analysis.
+Valid values are 4 and 5.
+If the value is not found, it assumes cdmVersion = 4.

 	```
-	 { "datasources":[ { "name":"My Sample Database", "folder":"SAMPLE" } ] }
+	 { "datasources":[ { "name":"My Sample Database", "folder":"SAMPLE", "cdmVersion": 5 } ] }
 	```

 3: Access the AchillesWeb 'index.html' as a web page (i.e., via http:// rather than file://) and your data should load.